 The participant has claimed good cause.

-if the SNAP E&T participant is found to be in noncompliance and is not fully participating or has not claimed good cause, Workforce Solutions Office staff immediately closes the SNAP E&T Program Detail in TWIST.
+if the SNAP E&T participant is found to be noncompliant and is not fully participating or has not claimed good cause, Workforce Solutions Office staff immediately closes the SNAP E&T application in WorkInTexas.com.

 Boards must be aware that a second notice is not required for failure to respond to outreach.

-Boards must ensure that Workforce Solutions Office staff documents in TWIST Counselor Notes:
+Boards must ensure that Workforce Solutions Office staff documents in WorkInTexas.com:

 the date of noncompliance; and